An Early Overall Look at 2018 Senate Races - Council for a Livable World

 Montana: Sen. John Tester (D) dodged a bullet when Rep. Ryan Zinke (R), who represents the entire state in the House, was appointed Interior Secretary.
 But Trump carried the state by 20%, so Tester’s re-election will not be easy.

 Ohio: Sen. Sherrod Brown (D) beat back a challenge in 2012 from state treasurer Josh Mandel (R), but Mandel is planning a return engagement.
-Mandel may have competition for the Republican nomination from Rep. Pat Tiberil.
+Mandel may have competition for the Republican nomination from Rep. Pat Tiberi (R).

 Nevada: Senator Dean Heller (R) is up for election in a state carried twice by President Obama and once by Hillary Clinton.
 Still, Heller has won four elections in the state and he will not be easy to dislodge.
+No major Democratic challenger has yet stepped up.

+New Mexico: Senator Martin Heinrich (D) has a challenger after Albuquerque construction company owner Mark Rich announced his candidacy.
+Rich has never run for office, but could self-fund.
+GOP Lt.
+Gov. John Sanchez, who has been publicly attacking Heinrich, is probably the strongest opponent but has not yet declared.

+Texas: U.S. Rep. Beto O’Rourke (D), a three-term Representative from El Paso, will challenge incumbent Sen. Ted Cruz (R).
+O’Rourke, who will be an underdog, is a businessman in the technology industry and a musician who played in three punk rock bands during and after his college years at Columbia University.
+Rep. Joaquin Castro (D) has announced he will not run.

 Wisconsin: A lot of Republicans are circling around the seat of Sen. Tammy Baldwin (D), including State Senate Majority Leader Scott Fitzgerald (R), Rep. Sean Duffy (R), state Sen. Leah Vukmir (R), businessman Eric Hovde (R) and Marine veteran Kevin Nicholson (R).